News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 It may not be practical or feasible for every cinema to provide a large number of captioned screenings each week, but it is important for cinemas to do their best to provide convenient, sociable opportunities for film fans with hearing loss to attend accessible screenings.

-In 2022, all the top 100 box office English-language films were provided to cinemas with subtitle/caption tracks.
-YourLocalCinema promoted 80,000+ captioned English-language screenings of 400+ films, across almost all UK/IRE cinemas.
-There were around 1,600 screenings each week.
+In 2024, all the top 100 box office English-language films were provided to cinemas with subtitle/caption tracks.
+YourLocalCinema promoted 80,000+ captioned English-language screenings of 400+ films.

 With sensible scheduling and targeted marketing, some captioned screenings at peak times CAN be profitable for cinemas.
 Over the years YourLocalCinema has collaborated with a variety of cinemas, outdoor events and film festivals to help round up thousands of film fans for well-attended captioned screenings.